How does changing stem length effect mountain biking?

 Changing the length of a mountain bike’s stem alters your center of gravity on the bike, and it’s handling characteristics.
 A short stem will feel more confidence inspiring on a descent, and more responsive.
-A long stem will position your body weight forward, and enable a better seated climbing position, for more pedalling power, and will help keep the front wheel from lifting during steep climbs.
+A long stem will position your body weight forward, and enable a better seated climbing position, for more pedaling power, and will help keep the front wheel from lifting during steep climbs.

 Over the years as mountain bike geometry and design has evolved, there has been a trend towards increasingly short stems on many types of mountain bikes.